200percentmicky/chadmusic/docs/configuration/env_variables.md

 !!! danger "With great power comes great responsibility!"

     Eval can be dangerous if used improperly!
 You should not enable this variable, unless you know exactly what you're doing.
-If someone is telling you to enable the eval command to run a script, this will most likely compromised the security of your Discord bot!
+If someone is telling you to enable the eval command to run a script, this will most likely compromise the security of your Discord bot!

 ### USE_CONSOLE
 Allows the bot to log to the console window.